mhyrr/kanonical/content/blog/2023-08-31-ramanujan.md

 Ramanujan was _starved_ for mathematical peers.
 He wrote to people in England because he couldn’t find anyone he could do math with where he lived - he outstripped the local college students and their textbooks as a little kid.
 What Ramanujan was looking for was _peers_.
 He wanted to find people with the same capabilities and interests as him.

 Perhaps the most powerful attribute of the internet is the ability to connect people with similar interests and capabilities.
 This single world-encompassing network has completely obviated the problem of Ramanujan.
 If he were born today in another poor, rural village in southern India, he’d be gobbling up Wikipedia articles and Math Olympiad problems from a cheap cell phone.
-The world has gotten smart enough to find the Ramanujan’s, the Terry Tao’s, the Ed Wittens, the Elon Musks.
+The world has gotten smart enough to find the Ramanujans, the Terry Taos, the Ed Wittens, the Elon Musks.

 The problem today is a bit different.
 Today it’s all out there, but it’s too easy to be consumed by everything else.
 There’s three scenarios Ramanujan in 2023 might find himself in: